 What You Will Learn In This Post

-1. You will learn about the five essential ingredients that go into making a great testimonial.
+1. You will learn about the five essential ingredients for making a great testimonial.

 2. You will learn what these ingredients might look like when used in an actual testimonial.

-3. You will learn that you don’t need a lot of testimonials in order to get new business.
+3. You will learn that you do not need a lot of testimonials to get new clients.

-Testimonials are a very effective way to get more clients and customers, and sell more books.
-Most people don’t even bother to get testimonials from their clients and customers.
+Testimonials are a very effective way to get more clients and customers and sell more books.
+Most business owners do not even bother to get testimonials from their clients and customers.
 And many that do only get mediocre testimonials.
-As a business person, self-publisher, and author, you must understand what characteristics make up a great testimonial.
+As a businessperson, self-publisher, and author, you must understand what characteristics make up a great testimonial.

-So here I give you a list of five ingredients, and six examples, that can help you make a great testimonial, which will help get you more clients and customers, and sell more books:
+HSo here I give you a list of five ingredients and six examples that can help you make a great testimonial, which will help get you more clients and customers, and sell more books: